 At around the same time, the members of a group called Ladies of Charity were befriending girls who had come through the New York Children’s Court.
 That group would later become Catholic Big Sisters.

 Both groups continued to work independently until 1977, when Big Brothers Association and Big Sisters International joined forces and became Big Brothers Big Sisters of America.

-By working together, the BBBS Agencies in New Jersey have been supplementing the financial and organizational support each program needs to respond to the children on its waiting lists.
+By working together, the BBBS Agencies in New Jersey have been supplementing the financial and organizational support each program needs to respond to the children on their waiting lists.
 More New Jersey children than ever before are benefiting from the positive impact of having Big Brothers or Big Sisters in their lives, but our work is not done.
-The New Jersey State Association of BBBS Agencies is focused on providing support to assist each agency expand services to provide a mentor for every New Jersey child who needs and wants one.
+The New Jersey State Association of BBBS Agencies is focused on providing support so each agency can expand services to provide a mentor for every New Jersey child who needs and wants one.
 With the support of its corporate community and generous philanthropists, this vision can become a reality.